radi0sus/tau-calc/README.md

     N1-Ru1-N1  94.66(13)°  6_655      7
     N1-Ru1-N1  92.37(18)° 12_665      7

-    The two largest angles are beta = 170.89° and alpha = 170.89°.
+    The two largest angles are β = 170.89° and α = 170.89°.
-    Note: Angles for the calculation of tau_4, tau_4' and tau_5.
+    Note: Angles for the calculation of τ₄, τ₄' and τ₅.

     Number of cis angles ~ 90° (< 135°)    = 12
     Number of trans angles ~ 180° (> 135°) = 3